jundalisay/superb/content/en/maharlika/laws/wealth-fund/article-3.md

 ## Section 8.
 Function of the MIC

-In carrying out.its chfedres and functions,the MIC shall:
+The MIC shall:

-a) Establish a diversified portfolio of investments in the local and global financial markets and in other assets that promote the objectives of the Fund;
+- a) Establish a diversified portfolio of investments in the local and global financial markets and in other assets that promote the objectives of the Fund
-b) Manage and invest the initial and future contributions to the Fund in accordance with this Act;1
+- b) Manage and invest the initial and future contributions to the Fund in accordance with this Act

-c) Accept and manage investment mandates whose investment purpose is to increase income for development goals;
+- c) Accept and manage investment mandates whose investment purpose is to increase income for development goals
-d) Develop and foster skills in finance , economics, risk mitigation, good governance and other related areas, consistent with the capacity and capabilities build-up of human resources in the industry; and
+- d) Develop and foster skills in finance , economics, risk mitigation, good governance and other related areas, consistent with the capacity and capabilities build-up of human resources in the industry
-e) Implement international best practices in investing and managing assets in accordance with the "Santiago" FTinciples for SWFs or similar principles as may be adopted by the Board.
+- e) Implement international best practices in investing and managing assets in accordance with the "Santiago" FTinciples for SWFs or similar principles as may be adopted by the Board.

+## Section 9.
+Financial Resources

-Secfro" 9.
-FH#dl.rag sowroes. -Each of the founding GFls shall invest equity to start up the Fund with an initial investment of Two Hundred Fifty Billion pesos (Php250 Billion), with breakdown as follows:
+Each of the founding GFIs shall invest equity to start up the Fund with an initial investment of 250b pesos
-(i)
-(ii)
-(iii)
-(iv)
-GSIS : One hundred Twenty-Five Billion Pesos (Php125 Billion);
+- GSIS : 125b
-SSS : Fifty Billion Pesos (Php50 Billion);
+- SSS : 50b
-LBP
+- LBP : 50b

-: 50 Billion pesos (Php50 Billion); and DBP : Twenty-Five Billion Pesos (Php25 Billion).
+- DBP : 25b

 Each founding GFI may be allowed to subsequently increase its respective investments above its equity contribution.

-In addition , the National Government shall initially contribute the amount of Twenty-Five Billion Pesos(Php25Billion)totheFund,and,onanannualbasis,maycontributeadditionalfundssubject to availability of funds for the purpose .
+In addition, the National Government shall initially contribute the amount of 25b to the Fund.
+It may annually contribute additional funds subject to availability of funds for the purpose.

 Subsequent annual contributions to the Fund shall be provided as follows:

-[i) Bangko Sentral ng Pilipinas: foreign currency (FCY) equivalent Of 10% of the remittances from the Overseas Filipino Workers (OFWs); 10% coming from the annual contribution of the Business Processing Outsourcing (BPO) sector;
+- [i) Bangko Sentral ng Pilipinas: foreign currency (FCY) equivalent Of 10% of the remittances from the Overseas Filipino Workers (OFWs); 10% coming from the annual contribution of the Business Processing Outsourcing (BPO) sector
-(ii) Philippine Amusement and Gaming corporation (PAGCOR): 10% from its gaming proceeds
+- (ii) Philippine Amusement and Gaming corporation (PAGCOR): 10% from its gaming proceeds
-(iii)
+- (iii)
-(iv) General Appropriations Act or supplemental Appropriations Other sources (c.g., special assessments on natural resources, public borrowings, and the like).
+- (iv) General Appropriations Act or supplemental Appropriations

+Other sources (c.g., special assessments on natural resources, public borrowings, and the like).

-Section 10.
-Administrative and Operafroiwl Expenses Of the Mahidiha lrrvestmeuts
+## Section 10.
+Expenses Of the Investments

-Coxpor¢fro". -The Board of Directors of the MIc is authorized to disburse from the Fund such amounts as may be necessary for administrative and operating expenses, the total of which shall not exceed ten percent (10%) of the gross revenue of the immediately preceding year.For the initial operations of the MIC, the Board of Directors is authorized to disburse for its administrative and operating expenses at a total amount not exceeding ten percent (10%) of its initial capitalization.
+The Board of Directors of the MIC is authorized to disburse from the Fund the expenses of up to 10% of the gross revenue of the immediately preceding year.

+For the initial operations of the MIC, the Board of Directors is authorized to disburse for its administrative and operating expenses at a total amount not exceeding ten percent (10%) of its initial capitalization.